MISMO Frequently Asked Questions (FAQs)

 Organizations that pay the innovation investment fee will receive a license to use and implement MISMO standards for non-commercial purposes.
 This includes license to use standards such as the recently released Industry Loan Application Dataset (iLAD); standardized closing instruction templates; Remote Online Notarization (RON) standards; SMART Doc® standards; and the technology agnostic Logical Data Model.

 Non-commercial purposes include activities such as enhancing internal systems or supporting exchanges of information with business partners.
 It does not include enhancing systems or products that are made commercially available for sale.
 Licenses will remain valid through the end of the calendar year in which the innovation investment fee is paid.

 How much is the MISMO Innovation Investment Fee?

 MERSCORP is acting only as a billing agent for MISMO.
-No administrative fees will be retained by MERSCORP for the performance of this role.
+No innovation investment fees will be retained by MERSCORP for the performance of this role.
 MERSCORP is performing this function as a service to MISMO and the industry.